ynyeh0221/seq2seq-math-models/Transformer/README.md

 Input: 64+39= Predicted: 103 True: 103
 ```

-## Transfer Learning Approach
+## Migration Learning Approach

-The transfer learning script:
+The migration learning script:
-1. Loads the pre-trained weights from each individual operation model
+1. Loads the pre-trained weights from each of the four operation models (addition, subtraction, multiplication, and division)
-2. Creates a new model with a shared architecture
+2. Creates a new model with a shared architecture and increased number of layers (4 instead of 3)
+3. Calculates the average weights from all four models for each parameter
-3. Initializes the new model with averaged weights from the individual models
+4. Initializes the new model with these averaged weights
-4. Fine-tunes on a combined dataset containing all four operations
+5. Fine-tunes on a combined dataset containing all four operations
-5. Saves the resulting model that can handle multiple operations
+6. Saves the resulting model that can handle multiple operations

-This approach allows the model to benefit from the specialized knowledge of each individual model while learning to distinguish between different operations.
+This averaging approach allows the model to begin training with a good initialization that incorporates knowledge from all four individual models, making the learning process more efficient and potentially improving overall performance.

 ## Usage Examples